mhendrey/Mad-Llama-Disease/README.md

 1. **Immediate Action**: Set the `max_tokens` request parameter to 8,192 tokens to prevent system crashes
 2. **Parameter Optimization**: Use temperature=0.8 and repetition_penalty=1.03, which achieved optimal results with minimal parameter adjustment

+## Future Steps

+There are two next steps that should probably be taken.
+The first is to calculate how the LLM performs with these suggested request parameters on the various benchmarks to ensure that there isn't a noticable drop in performance.
+This is would be similar to what Neural Magic did with their [quantization study](https://neuralmagic.com/blog/we-ran-over-half-a-million-evaluations-on-quantized-llms-heres-what-we-found/).

+Redo this experiment using an 8-bit quantized model instead of the 4-bit to see if there is a noticable change in performance caused by the lower quantization.